DAVe3283/MIDI-Chimes/Notes/MIDI.md

 This is probably a bad enough option it isn't worth implementing.

+## Decision

+I will follow the spec, but implement an "ALL" channel that listens for tubular bells on all channels.
+This will not be the default.

 # MIDI OUT / THRU

 I will be using a single combined OUT/THRU port, with behavior selected in